Utah UCCJEA

 petitioner unless the respondent establishes that:

-(a) the child custody determination has not been registered
+(a) the child custody determination has not been registered and confirmed under

-and confirmed under Section 78-45c-305, and that:
+Section 78B-13-305, and that:

-(i) the issuing court did not have jurisdiction under Part
+(i) the issuing court did not have jurisdiction under Part 2, Jurisdiction;

-(ii) the child custody determination for which enforcement
+(ii) the child custody determination for which enforcement is sought has been

 vacated, stayed, or modified by a court of a state having jurisdiction to do so

-under Part 2, Jurisdiction, or federal law.
+under Part 2, Jurisdiction, or federal law; or

-(2) The court shall award the fees, costs, and expenses
+(2) The court shall award the fees, costs, and expenses authorized under Section

-hearing to determine whether additional relief is appropriate.
+whether additional relief is appropriate.

-(3) If a party called to testify refuses to answer on the ground
+(3) If a party called to testify refuses to answer on the ground that the

-inference from the refusal.
+from the refusal.

-(4) A privilege against disclosure of communications between
+(4) A privilege against disclosure of communications between spouses and a

-or parent and child may not be invoked in a proceeding under this chapter.
+child may not be invoked in a proceeding under this chapter.

-§ 78-45c-311.
-Writ to take physical custody of child
+78B-13-311.
+Writ to take physical custody of child.

 (1) Upon the filing of a petition seeking enforcement of a child custody